Gradiant/grad-ssikit-android/README.md

 25. TrustedIssuerClient.kt -> Added setTrustedIssuerDomain function to be able to use our own eos instead of the one hardcoded in the library.

+26. WaltIdInMemoryProvider.kt -> Same reason as in point 19.

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.